TeCoEd/minecraft-photobooth/worksheet.md

 ```
 2. Save the program

-3. Press F5 to run and test the Photo booth
+3. Press F5 to run and test the Photobooth

 ## What next